 Developers were obviously trying to inject a bit of fun into this app by including 40 random reward sequences that play at the end of each section.
 Some of these are entertaining, while others will seem indifferent to young users.
 The challenge of moving through the silver, gold, WOW, and WOW+ levels may not be very motivating for students, either.
 And, while the reward sequences may be a bit reinforcing for young users, the students at the upper elementary and middle school levels are quite likely to be very nonplussed.

-If the app is going to continue to be “dressed” with less than exciting rewards, developers may want to consider adding in rewards that can be earned by performance, such as mini games.
+If the app is going to continue to be “dressed” with less than exciting rewards, developers may want to consider adding in rewards that can be earned by performance, such as mini-games.
 Otherwise, the system will likely seem more like work than play to many.
-It seems like something that would be assigned rather then picked up voluntarily by children of any age.
+It seems like something that would be assigned rather than picked up voluntarily by children of any age.

 ArithmeQuick is free to try.
 The free version of the app is limited to access to basic math facts and signed math facts.
 To access the other skills and levels, users must go to the website (http://www.arithmequick.com) and subscribe either monthly for $5 per month or annually for $49.
 The subscription prices may be a little bit steep, especially considering that they are per user as far as I can see.
 The website indicates there is a multi-player discount available for families or classrooms, but it is not clear what the rate is in that situation.

 This app is very child-friendly.
 There are no in-app purchases, no outside advertisements, and no usable connection to the internet.
 It does need an active internet connection to load user account information and to update performance records.
 If using the free version, the options for other activity groups and subskills are visible, but when a user attempts to access them, there is a pop up that says they are not available in the free version.
 Adults who wish to set up access to the full array of the app’s activities must arrange a subscription on the website.

 - NO external links